renehorstmann/rhc/README.md

 # rhc
-A new approach to libc.
+A new approach as a C standard library.

 ## WARNING: